RomiC/ya-disk/README.md

 ### download

 Downloading file from the user drive.
 Actually, it has only one method `dowload.link` which gives an opportunity to get the download link.
-See detail.
+See [details](https://tech.yandex.ru/disk/api/reference/content-docpage/#url-request).
 Example:

 ```javascript
 import {createWriteStream} from 'fs';